 5. You are in the main window now.
 Click WebBlock.

-6. Click the plus icon +, enter a website that you’d like to block and press the Return key.
-Now continue adding other distracting website to the block list.
+6. Add the URL of the website that you’d like to block, and continue adding other distracting website to the block list.
 Or, import a category of websites to block.

 If you think it’s not enough, you can switch from the default Blocklist mode to the Allowlist mode.
 With it, all websites except the ones that you approve are blocked.
 This can help make a distraction-free work computer.